vitali-melamed/vitali-melamed/README.md

 ---

 ## About Me
-Always learning WordPress and Bootstrap
-Skilled in JavaScript, PHP, WordPress theme development
-Goal: Contribute to open source projects and grow as a front end web developer
-Fun fact: I love solving coding challenges and experimenting with new front end frameworks
+Always learning WordPress and Bootstrap.
+Skilled in JavaScript, PHP, WordPress theme development.
+Contribute to open source projects and grow as a front end web developer.
+I love solving coding challenges and experimenting with new front end frameworks.

 ---

 ## Languages
-HTML5
-CSS3
-JavaScript
-PHP
+HTML5, CSS3, JavaScript, PHP

 ## Frameworks and Libraries
-Bootstrap
-Bulma
+Bootstrap, Bulma

 ## Tools and Platforms
-Git
-GitHub
-WordPress
+Git, GitHub, WordPress

 ---